web3-authn/tatchi/sdk/src/react/components/theme/README.md

 ## Notes

-- `variables.css` in ProfileSettingsButton is legacy and safe to remove if unused.
+- `variables.css` in AccountMenuButton is legacy and safe to remove if unused.